 Lacrosse players who must travel with their sports gear wonder can you bring lacrosse stick on a plane.
 If you’re wondering like them, here’s an answer for you.
-Yes, you can.
-Lacrosse sticks may travel with you on a plane as long as you meet the requirements set by the TSA and the specific airline you’ll be flying with.

 The TSA has announced that lacrosse sticks are allowed on planes.
 But, you may only pack them in your checked-in baggage.
 You cannot take them in your carry on bags.